 All graduates of the FHSS Geography department will receive a Bachelor’s of Science in Geography with an emphasize a specific area of geography.
 Your emphasis may be in:

-*also available as a minor as well as Geography Teaching and Travel and Tourism Studies are also available as minors
+*also available as minors, Geography Teaching and Travel and Tourism Studies are also available as minors

 Expected Learning Outcomes